Jos Van Immerseel

 Jos Van Immerseel (born 9 November 1945) is a Belgian harpsichordist, pianist and conductor.

-Van Immerseel studied organ, piano and harpsichord at the Antwerp Conservatory under Flor Peeters, Eugène Traey and harpsichordist and musicologist Kenneth Gilbert.
+Van Immerseel studied organ, piano and harpsichord at the Royal Conservatoire Antwerp under Flor Peeters, Eugène Traey and harpsichordist and musicologist Kenneth Gilbert.
 He created the Collegium Musicum there, developing his interest in Renaissance and Baroque music, later expanding his activities to include the Classical and early Romantic eras.
 He is now in demand as a fortepianist in concert halls across Europe, where he is known for his refined sensitivity to the rhetorical aspects of music and for his skills in improvisation.
 (His cadenzas were singled out in reviews of his Beethoven concerto recordings.)
 Over the years, he has acquired a unique collection of period keyboard instruments, which travel with him for concerts and CD recordings.

 In 1977, he attracted international attention when he conducted Monteverdi's L'Orfeo in the former Royal Flemish Opera House in Antwerp.
 This series of 18 performances established a new standard which remains to this day.

 From 1980 to 1985, he was the artistic director of the Sweelinck Conservatory of Amsterdam.

 In 1987 Van Immerseel established the "period instrument" ensemble Anima Eterna, which he continues to lead.
 This ensemble has become well-known and achieved a world-wide reputation particularly for the CD series of Mozart's complete piano concerti (with van Immerseel as soloist and conductor).

 During 1999 they toured Europe with performances of Beethoven symphonies.

-In addition to his concertising, Van Immerseel is professor at the Antwerp Conservatory, where he uses historical instruments from the nearby Vleeshuis Museum to give masterclasses.
+In addition to his concertising, Van Immerseel is professor at the Royal Conservatoire Antwerp, where he uses historical instruments from the nearby Vleeshuis Museum to give masterclasses.
 He has also taught at the Sweelinck Conservatorium in Amsterdam and the Conservatoire National Supérieur in Paris, as well as given masterclasses at festivals in La Roque-d'Anthéron, Utrecht, Sopron and Ancona.